shiburizu/concerto-efz/README.md

 ## About

-Concerto is a graphical front end for CCCaster.
-This is a prototyping build used to test basic features for advanced implementation.
+Concerto is a graphical front end for EFZRevival.

 To use it, just drop `Concerto.exe` in the same folder as EFZRevival.
 You need to be using the latest version of EFZRevival and your Revival executable needs to be named `EfzRevival.exe` to work by default.